haberdashPI/Weber.jl/docs/src/stimulus.md

 Weber also exports `@>>`, and `@_` (refer to [Lazy.jl](https://github.com/MikeInnes/Lazy.jl#macros) for details).

 ## Sounds are arrays

-Sounds can be manipulated in the same way that any array can be manipulated in Julia, with some additional support for indexing sounds using time units.
+Sounds are just a specific kind of array of real valued numbers.
+The amplitudes of a sound are represented as real numbers between -1 and 1 in sequence at a sampling rate specific to the sound's type.
+They can be manipulated in the same way that any array can be manipulated in Julia, with some additional support for indexing sounds using time units.
 For instance, to get the first 5 seconds of a sound you can do the following.

 ```julia
 mytone = tone(1kHz,10s)